Former ‘Real Housewives’ Star Calls Out Andy Cohen, Says She Felt ‘Ambushed’ on WWHL

 Frankel didn’t hold back in her recent TikTok.

 “I’ve always understood that Bravo is Andy’s first priority.
 And the Housewives.
 That’s the realm that he protects.
 Those are the secrets that he keeps,” Frankel said.
-She then touched on Cohen’s comments about her podcast “ReWives,” which cause a bit of a rift between the two, which they supposedly worked through.
+She then touched on Cohen’s comments about her podcast, “ReWives,” which caused a rift between the two that supposedly they worked through.

 “Then I went on his show and felt ambushed, but that’s the name of the game there.
 There are gonna be polls and discussions and they’re kind of designed to make people look bad,” she continued.